AidanDelaney/AidanDelaney.github.io/2015SussexDowns.md

 # What is Computer Science?

-<blockquote>Computational thinking builds on the power and limits of computing processes, whether they are executed by a human or by a machine. -- <cite>Wing, Jeanette M. (2006).
-"Computational thinking" (PDF).
-Communications of the ACM 49 (3): 33.</cite></blockquote>
+<blockquote>Computational thinking builds on the power and limits of computing processes, whether they are executed by a human or by a machine. -- <cite>Jeanette M. Wing (2006).
+"Computational thinking".
+Communications of the ACM 49 (3):33.</cite></blockquote>

 # Or Less Abstractly